Blogs

 Cancer treatment was hard; anyone who has gone through it will tell you so.
 But I wouldn’t trade the experience.
 It taught me a lot about myself and what I’m capable of.
 And with that, I think it’s time I get back to appreciating the now.

-Christine Brophy, Director, mother of three incredible young men, cancer survivor thriver and eternal optimist.
+Christine Brophy, Vice President of Behavior and Engagement, mother of three incredible young men, cancer survivor thriver and eternal optimist.
 When not found at her desk, she’s likely to be off on a run.

 Ready to receive the latest in health industry news, tips and trends?